 Satisfactory Academic Progress

 Federal, state, and institutional regulations require students receiving financial aid to maintain satisfactory academic progress.
-Financial aid includes, but is not limited to, the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work Study, all North Carolina Community College aid programs, and all institutional aid programs.
-The institution’s Satisfactory Academic Progress policy must include two major components: 1) a qualitative measure and 2) a quantitative measure (comprised of three subcategories).
+Financial aid includes, but is not limited to, the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work Study, all North Carolina Community College grant programs, and all institutional aid programs.
+The institution’s Satisfactory Academic Progress procedure must include two major components: 1) a qualitative measure and 2) a quantitative measure (comprised of progression rate, maximum timeframe, and developmental coursework).
 These components are explained below.
 Individual programs may have additional or varying requirements as stipulated by the guidelines of that program.
 Both the qualitative and quantitative standards are cumulative and include all periods of enrollment at ICC, even those for which the student did not receive financial aid funds.

 A student receiving financial aid at Isothermal Community College (ICC) must maintain a financial aid cumulative grade point average (FA-GPA) at or above a 2.00.
 The cumulative FA-GPA will be evaluated at the end of each semester.
 Any student having a cumulative FA-GPA that is less than 2.00 shall be placed on financial aid warning during the next term they attend, consecutive or otherwise.
 The student will be notified of his/her warning status in writing by the Financial Aid Office and may receive financial aid during the warning term of enrollment.
 If the student’s cumulative FA-GPA does not come up to the 2.00 requirement by the end of the warning term, he/she will be placed on financial aid suspension and all aid will be terminated until he/she earns the minimum required cumulative FA-GPA.